|

 and we saw Andromeda, the nebula in Orion, and Jupiter’s moons.
 We

-even used the club’s very own wobblyprop to hold
+even used the club’s very own wobblyprop to hold the binoculars still.
+I

-the binoculars still.
-I spent a little while watching Stevey take a photo of the moon, which is
+spent a little while watching Stevey take a photo of the moon,

-on astro-photography photographing the Orion
+resident expert on astro-photography photographing the Orion nebula.
+I’m

-nebula.
-I’m feeling the urge to have a go at astro-photographing
+feeling the urge to have a go at astro-photographing stuff myself.
+If only it

-stuff myself.
-If only it wasn’t so cold!!
+wasn’t so cold!!

 As the